 Springfield Car Accident Lawyers at Kicklighter Law Represent Victims of Halloween Car Accidents

 If you or your child was seriously injured in a car accident on Halloween, contact the Springfield car accident lawyers at Kicklighter Law.
 We will determine who is responsible for causing the accident, help you navigate every step of the claims process, and fight for maximum financial compensation you deserve for your injuries.
-To schedule a free, confidential consultation, call us today at 912-205-6248 or fill out our online form.
+To schedule a confidential consultation, call us today at 912-205-6248 or fill out our online form.
 With our offices located in Springfield, Georgia, we proudly serve all clients of Springfield, Effingham County, Savannah, and surrounding areas.